espressomd/espresso/doc/sphinx/inter.rst

 When :math:`r_\mathrm{cap}` is set *and* individual force capping has been issued the Lennard-Jones interaction is capped by the force at :math:`r_\mathrm{cap}`.
 For further information on force capping see :ref:`Capping the force during warmup`.
 By default, force capping
-is off and the cap radius is set to 0.
+is off and the cap radius is set to :math:`0`.

 An optional additional parameter can be used to restrict the interaction from a *minimal* distance :math:`r_\mathrm{min}`.
-This is an optional parameter, set to 0 by default.
+This is an optional parameter, set to :math:`0` by default.

-A special case of the Lennard–Jones potential is the Weeks–Chandler–Andersen (WCA) potential, which one obtains by putting the cutoff into the minimum, choosing :math:`r_\mathrm{cut}=2^\frac{1}{6}\sigma`.
+A special case of the Lennard-Jones potential is the Weeks-Chandler-Andersen (WCA) potential, which one obtains by putting the cutoff into the minimum, choosing :math:`r_\mathrm{cut}=2^\frac{1}{6}\sigma`.
 The WCA potential is purely repulsive, and is often used to mimick hard sphere